Sam-Friedman-alt/Sam-Friedman/README.md

 - 👋 Hi, I’m @Sam-Friedman
-- 👀 I’m interested in cybersecurity and learning more programming (I know Python, C, Java, JS, CSS, HTML, VUE)
+- 👀 I’m interested in back-end, security, and DevOps
 - 🌱 I’m currently improving my Python and C# knowledge
 - 💞️ I’m looking to collaborate on Anything
 - 📫 Reach me at safminnesota@hotmail.com